Engee documentation

 Execution of arbitrary code

-POST /external/command/eval.
+POST /external/command/eval

-1. The simplest query.
-Query:
+1. The simplest request.
+Request:

 {